cooperative-computing-lab/cctools/doc/manuals/poncho/index.md

 The function `dict_to_env` creates the corresponding environment and returns the path to the environment.
 The function contains various options to facilitate environment creation:

-	- cache(default=True): caches the environment in the directory set by `cache\_path`
+	- cache(default=True): caches the environment in the directory set by `cache_path`
-	- cache\_path(default=None): Path to cache and retrieve generated environments.
+	- cache_path(default=None): Path to cache and retrieve generated environments.
-	- force(default=False): forces poncho\_package\_create to recreate the environment.
+	- force(default=False): forces poncho_package_create to recreate the environment.

-if no cache path is specified cached  environments will be stored in the directory `.poncho_cache`.
+If no cache path is specified, cached environments will be stored in the directory `.poncho_cache`.
-When force is not set to True the if the environment corresponding to the specification is present in the cache The path to the cached environment will be returned.
+When force is not set to True and the environment corresponding to the specification is present in the cache, the path to the cached environment will be returned.

 ```python